aws-solutions/qnabot-on-aws/docs/qa_summarization_with_LLM/README.md

 ![CFN Params](./images/TextItem_JackHorner.png)

-QnABot saves your passage, along with the text embeddings if you have Embeddings enabled as discussed above.
+QnABot saves your passage, along with the text embeddings; for best results when using native passage retrieval in QnABot, be sure to enable [Semantic Search using Text Embeddings](../semantic_matching_using_LLM_embeddings/README.md).

 Test your queries match the desired text item using the TEST tab in Content Designer.
 To test matches for text item passages, select the appropriate drop down before choosing SEARCH.
 Compare scores on "qna questions" to the configured threshold setting `EMBEDDINGS_SCORE_THTRESHOLD` and for passages to the threshold setting `EMBEDDINGS_TEXT_PASSAGE_SCORE_THRESHOLD`.
 You may need to adjust thresholds to get the desired behavior when using the bot with the web client.

-You can also import your passages from a JSON file using Contemt Designer import.
+You can also import your passages from a JSON file using Content Designer import.
 From the Tools menu on the top left, choose **Import**, open **Examples/Extensions** and choose the LOAD button next to **TextPassage-NurseryRhymeExamples** to import two nursery rhyme text items.
 To import your own passages create and import a JSON file with the structure similar to below:
 ```
 {